Blesson-Tomy/AI_Face_Recognition/README.md

 5) Set the camera device to '0' if using PC camera and '1' if using an external camera source
 6) Run the program

+> [!IMPORTANT]
-P.S.
-Use editors such as Pycharm rather than VS Code for maximum efficiency.
-It might take some time to load if there are a large number of images uploaded.
+> It might take some time to load if there are a large number of images uploaded.